docker-archive/ee-workshop/README.md

 ![](./images/kube-stack-created.png)

-Click on it to se the details.
+Click on it to see the details.

 ![](./images/kube-stack-details.png)